facebook/lexical/packages/lexical-website-new/docs/concepts/nodes.md

 ### [`DecoratorNode`](https://github.com/facebook/lexical/blob/main/packages/lexical/src/nodes/LexicalDecoratorNode.js)

 Wrapper node to insert arbitrary view (component) inside the editor.
-Decorator node rendering is framework-agnostic and with can output components from React, vanila js or other frameworks.
+Decorator node rendering is framework-agnostic and with can output components from React, vanilla js or other frameworks.

 ## Node Properties